-Fretboard Navigation Choices: Left Or Right?
+Fretboard Navigation Choices: Left or Right?

-Seeing Two Chord Shapes As A Whole Chunk
+Seeing Two Chord Shapes as a Whole Chunk

 Suppose you want to play an E7 chord in the middle of the fretboard, placing the root of the chord on the 7th fret of the A string.

-A question you could ask yourself is:
+A question you might ask yourself is:

 fretboard direction choices